 Disable external IP addresses unless they're necessary

 To disable external IP address allocation (video) for your production VMs and to prevent the use of external load balancers, you can use organization policies.
-If you require your VMs to reach the internet or your on-premises data center, you can enable a NAT gateway.
+If you require your VMs to reach the internet or your on-premises data center, you can enable a Cloud NAT gateway.

 You can deploy private clusters in GKE.
 In a private cluster, nodes have only internal IP addresses, which means that nodes and Pods are isolated from the internet by default.
 You can also define a network policy to manage Pod-to-Pod communication in the cluster.
 For more information, see Private access options for services.